 Such is its scale that the Illinois Veterans’ Home has often been touted as the “city within the city”, and continues to have its own bank, post office, cemetery, chapel and even a television station.

-An additional reason to pay a visit is for the All Wars Museum, which has been open for more than 30 years and is loaded with many thousands of artifacts from the American Revolution to the War on Terrorism.
+An additional reason why I think you should pay a visit is for the All Wars Museum, which has been open for more than 30 years and is loaded with many thousands of artifacts from the American Revolution to the War on Terrorism.

 You’ll get to see preserved uniforms, field equipment, vehicles, artillery, small arms, blades, posters, flags, maps, photographs and much more besides.